NCAR/DART/guide/instructions-for-porting-a-new-model-to-dart.rst

    adv_1step()

-Otherwise have it call the interface to your model and add the files necessary to build your model to all the `work/path_names_*` files.
+Otherwise have it call the interface to your model and put the files necessary to build your model into the models/YOUR_MODEL directory.
-Add any needed model source files to a src/ directory.

 If you want to let filter add gaussian noise to a single state vector to generate an ensemble, you can ignore this routine: